 - Report Lag

 - User Selection

 If the user is connecting from a corporate network, VPN, or DirectAccess, then the logging of their page view could be potentially blocked from writing to Application Insights by your network security tools.
 While the SDKs we use have batching and retries, the telemetry capture can appear to be "bursty" to the endpoints.
 Some firewalls, can choose to block this outbound traffic or de-prioritized it which can cause telemetry to not be captured.
 This can contribute to a significantly lower Page Views for companies with heavy firewall restrictions or large on premises populations, sometimes as much as 80% lower.

-Check your firewall and blocking rules to see if you are preventing connections to Application Insights IP addresses.
+Check your firewall and blocking rules to see if you are preventing connections to our API, CDN, and Application Insights IP addresses.
+Review the network requirements for tyGraph Pages.
 Even if your firewalls aren't explicitly blocking Application Insights IP addresses, content filtering or content tracking policies may prevent outbound traffic to the endpoint.
 For a full list of IPs needed for tyGraph to write to Application Insights please see this Microsoft article.
 You may need to whitelist Application insights within your network to prevent its traffic from being filtered.

 Different Page View Definitions